RajxPatil/Churn-Classification-Project-ANN-/README.md

 ## Overview

 This project is designed to predict customer churn using a dataset of customer attributes.
-By leveraging machine learning models, the project provides predictions about whether a customer is likely to churn.
+By leveraging machine learning models, the project predicts whether a customer will likely churn.
 It includes data preprocessing, feature engineering, and training an artificial neural network (ANN).

 ## Features